Best Family Vacation in Malaysia With Ways to Save Money

 A family vacation in Malaysia will be on the top of your to-do list since overseas travel remain challenging even after all in the country gets the Covid-19 vaccine.

-With so many recent significant holidays missed, a family vacation is good for parents and kids who homebound since the pandemic.
+With so many recent significant holidays missed, a family vacation is good for parents and kids who have been homebound since the pandemic.

-Even with travel restrictions in place, we can still travel within Malaysia and find loads of things to do and places to see on a low budget!
+Even with travel restrictions, we can still travel within Malaysia and find loads of things to do and places to see on a low budget!

 Malaysia is an incredibly diverse country and one of the most popular tourist destinations in the world.

 Here are some affordable places in Malaysia to bring your family out for a fun trip–without blowing your budget.

 Penang’s culture-rich and diverse capital city, George Town, Malaysians love to visit for street food.

 Penang has some of the most delicious street food in the entire world.

 There are many rice dishes, noodles, pancakes, bread, meats, seafood, curries, and vegetarian food to suit every taste bud round the clock.

 Take your family around George Town and enjoy the delicious cheap foods from the hawkers and street stalls.